jpeyret/pynoorm/docs/usage.rst

 	3. Oracle, SQLite and PostgreSQL are currently supported, but Binder subclasses are extremely simple to write.

 	.. _PEP249: https://www.python.org/dev/peps/pep-0249

-  Remove and return an arbitrary element from the set.
-Raises :exc:`KeyError` if the set is empty.

 Basic use of Binder